MTemperville/SVJedi-Tag/README.md

 ---

-## Files required
+## Input Files

 * Linked-reads file (.fastq /.fq /.fastq.gz /.fa.gz)
 * Variant calling file (.vcf)
 * Reference genome file (.fasta/.fa)

 #### File specificities :
-##### Linked-reads file requierement
+##### Linked-read file requirement

-The read header must contain the barcode and be in the following format:
+The sequence of each read should not contain the barcode sequence.
+The barcode information must be present in the header of each read in the following format (no space before the barcode):
 >headerBX:Z:XXXX

-Please note that the header file must not contain tabulations.The *format_fastq.py* script is used to format the file so that the header corresponds to the expected format.
+Please note that the full headers must not contain any tabulation.

+The `format_fastq.py` script can be used to format the file so that the headers correspond to the expected format.
 ```
-python format_fastq.py -q <linked-reads file> -o <linked-reads file pre-processing>
+python format_fastq.py -q <initial linked-read file> -o <formated linked-reads file>
 ```

 ##### VCF